 What is an MSW degree?

 The Master of Social Work (MSW) degree is by far the most common degree offered for graduate level social work education.
 Most programs take 2-3 years to complete and a number of schools offer advanced standing programs for students with a Bachelor of Social Work (BSW) degree.
-Advanced standing students can complete their MSW in one year.
+With Advanced Standing MSW programs, students can complete their MSW in one year.
 For non-advanced standing students, the first year of coursework has a generalist focus and subsequent years center around advanced practice skills and/or are concentrated on a particular area of interest.

 Accredited Master of Social Work programs include but are not limited to: